 python -m cProfile -o mock_profile.prof -m pytest tests/

 Common pitfalls include patching the wrong namespace, ignoring autospec, leaking state across tests due to missing teardown, overusing patch instead of monkeypatch for simple substitutions, and failing to handle AsyncMock coroutine resolution in synchronous runners.
-Systematic code reviews and static analysis tools (e.g., flake8-mock, mypy strict mode) catch these issues before merge.
+Systematic code reviews and static analysis tools (e.g., mypy strict mode) catch these issues before merge.

 Frequently Asked Questions